For More Information

 Contact Linda Huether at HuetherL@missouri.edu or call 573.882.0278.

-Beginning in the fall of 2010, the MU Sinclair School of Nursing was fortunate to receive federal funding for graduate nursing students via the Nurse Faculty Loan Program.
+In the fall of 2010, the MU Sinclair School of Nursing was fortunate to receive federal funding for graduate nursing students via the Nurse Faculty Loan Program.
 Funding is available for DNP and PhD students.
 Annual renewals and awards are contingent upon ongoing federal funding.

 What is the Nurse Faculty Loan Program (NFLP)?